 It was pleasing to note the Government's support for transparency of broker commissions in its response to the Financial Advisers Act Review.
-We expect this to be followed through in the regulatory framework administered by the Financial Markets Authority (FMA).
+We expect this to be followed through into the legislation that is expected to be introduced in 2017.

-Levies to fund the FMA are increasing by one-third, but representations made by ICNZ have seen the total share picked up by insurers decrease and the levy payable by some individual insurers fall reflecting a more equitable contribution model.
+Levies to fund the Financial Markets Authority are increasing by one-third, but representations made by ICNZ have seen the total share picked up by insurers decrease and the levy payable by some individual insurers fall reflecting a more equitable contribution model.